TGoddessana/cookiecutter-flask-lightweight/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
-about: report bugs you find
+about: Report bugs you find
-title: ''
+title: ""
 labels: bug
-assignees: ''
+assignees: ""
 ---

 ## What bug did you find?